-Tangible fixed assets (excluding leased assets) Depreciation is computed by the declining-balance method while the straight-line method is applied to buildings acquired on and after April 1, 1998.
+Property, plant and equipment (excluding leased assets) Depreciation is computed by the declining-balance method while the straight-line method is applied to buildings acquired on and after April 1, 1998.

-The range of useful lives is from 5 to 50 years for buildings, from 4 to 12 years for machinery and equipment, and 2 to 20 years for tools, equipment and fixture software.
+The range of useful lives is principally from 15 to 50 years for buildings, from 5 to 15 years for machinery and equipment, and 2 to 10 years for tools, equipment and fixture.

-The straight-line method is applied.
-The period of depreciation is 8 years for patents, 10 years for technology and 5 years for leased assets to the lessee.
-The Company accounted for leases which existed at April 1, 2008 and do not transfer ownership of the leased assets to the lessee as operating lease transactions.
+Intangible fixed assets The straight-line method is applied.
+The period of amortization is 8 years for patents, 10 years for technology and 5 years for software.
+The straight-line method over the lease terms with no residual value is applied for leases which do not transfer ownership of the leased assets to the lessee.
+The Company accounted for leases which existed at April 1, 2008 and do not transfer ownership of the leased assets to the lessee as operating leases.